ronakupadhyaya/SQL/day1/Select.md

 </p></details>

+---

-## Column Aliasing
+## Aside: Column Aliasing

 There's one last item that needs to be mentioned.
-You can change the name of a column when the query returns.
-For instance:
+You can rename columns in your output using `AS`:

 ```SQL
 SELECT